| Do We Have As Much Sense As a Goose? Next fall when you see geese heading south for the

 flock adds at least 71% greater flying range than if each bird flew on its

+own.
 People who share a common direction and sense of

 community can get where they are going quicker and easier, because they

+are traveling on the thrust of one another.
 Whenever a goose falls out of formation, it suddenly

 feels the drag and resistance of trying to go it alone, and quickly gets